Learn

 • Our lifts offer step-free access to all museum spaces.

 • Our Museum Hazard ID document and General Site Risk Assessment are available to support you to produce your own risk assessment for your visit.
-You are welcome to arrange book a site visit ahead of your school visit to carry out your risk assessment and we are happy to arrange for you to meet a member of the team to discuss this: please email school.bookings@manchester.ac.uk to arrange this.
+For our Primary Workshops, please also refer to our Workshop Risk Assessment.
+You are welcome to arrange booking a site visit ahead of your school visit to carry out your risk assessment and we are happy to arrange for you to meet a member of the team.
+Please email school.bookings@manchester.ac.uk to arrange this.

-• Teachers (or other accompanying adults) remain responsible for the general health and safety of children, as at school.
+• Teachers (or other accompanying adults) remain responsible for the general health and safety of children during their visit.
 Teachers (or other adults) should remain with their primary and secondary school groups at all times.

 • The minimum adult to pupil ratios that we recommend for schools visits is: 1:6 for Early Years & KS1; 1:8 for KS2, 1:15 for KS3, KS4 & Post-16.
 Note this excludes adults providing 1:1 support.

-• There is a picnic area and on the ground floor next to the Main Hall.
-Space for school groups on full day visits will be allocated through the booking process.
+• There is a picnic area on the ground floor next to the Main Hall.
+Space will be allocated for school groups through the booking process.

 • We are able to arrange for storage of coats, bags and lunches for school groups through the booking process.